Zenika/spring-workshop/Slides/08_spring_batch.md

 ## Spring Batch

-A framework create robust batch processes, taking care of the boilerplate code for you.
+A framework to create robust batch processes, taking care of the hard boilerplate code for you.

 ```xml
         <dependency>